 ❖ Had a tree budget of $1 per household for residential communities.

+The final day to apply is September 1, 2023.
 Applications will be reviewed by the U&CF Council and DFS Staff.
-Communities that qualify will receive a letter of acceptance in October, 2022.
+Communities that qualify will receive a letter of acceptance in October 2023.
 Accepted communities will receive a complimentary sign to display publicly that they are committed to maintaining their forest resources and our state’s environment.
 This certification is effective for two years, after which it can be renewed.
 Applications submitted on odd years will be required to recertify the following year and every two years after to maintain a Tree Friendly Community Status.
+No site visits are required.
 If you have any additional questions, please contact the Delaware Urban and Community Forestry Program.

 |The Village of Fox Meadows||New Castle||Bronze|